rab4u/aws_ecs_zookeeper/README.md

 2. AWS Credentials or Profile (Preferably power user)
 3. AWS VPC with NAT/Internet gateway to reach internet (This is required for ECS Cluster to communicate with the ECS services and to pull docker images from public Docker Hub. https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenario2.htm)
 4. Terraform >= 0.14
+5. AWS S3 Bucket to store terraform state remotely
+6. EC2 key pair (later used to SSH into the ec2 instances for troubleshooting)

 ## Setup
 1. Clone this repo